Bee nest removal is not an easy task. It needs to be undertaken carefully, especially where bumblebees are concerned.

 If you see a number of similar fluffy bees entering and leaving the nest, it’s likely to be bumblebees.

-However, to find out about bee nest removal for other species, such as carpenter and honey bees, see the link below.
+However, to find out about bee nest removal for other species, such as honey bees, see the link below.

 Bee Nest Removal: Some Considerations Before Attempting To Move A Bumblebee Nest